 The duty of confidentiality shall not prevent the normal flow of information within the Group, but significant inside information shall only be granted to employees who have a legitimate need for the information in connection with their work.

 It is permitted to grant significant share price-sensitive information to external advisors (eg. auditors, lawyers, consultants, financial advisors) to the extent that there is an objective need for this.

 Other external parties, e.g. partners, bank relations or contractual counterparties as well as shareholders, can be given significant inside information as long as the Group has a reasonable need to give them access to such information.
 It is important in advance to make a critical assessment of which information it is necessary provide access to.

 The duty of confidentiality involves primarily a duty not to actively disclose significant inside information to unauthorized persons.
 Secondly, it also includes a duty to prevent such information to be available for unauthorized persons.
 This means, for example that documents containing such information must be stored properly and that the Groups’ general procedures for handling confidential information must be followed.

-    Approved by the Board of Directors in StrongPoint ASA,
+Revised by the Board of Directors in StrongPoint ASA,

 For more information